Information for Prospective Suppliers

 Approved suppliers are those who have convinced us, generally through a competitive quotation exercise, of their suitability to supply the university.
 As with preferred suppliers, unless EU thresholds are exceeded, when undertaking quotation exercises we usually invite suppliers who are registered on Sell2Wales.

 Contract terms Many of our contracts are subject to specific contract terms and conditions arising out of a formal tender process.
-For information, in the event that specific terms are agreed, they are likely to be based upon the university's Standard Terms of Contract for Goods and Services, Standard Terms and Condition for the Provisions of Services or upon Standard Terms for the Supply and Installation of Equipment.
+For information, in the event that specific terms are agreed, they are likely to be based upon the university's Standard Terms of Contract for Goods and Services or upon Standard Terms for the Supply and Installation of Equipment.

 Where specific terms are not agreed, goods and services are usually bought in accordance with Cardiff Metropolitan University General Terms and Conditions for the Supply of Goods and Services - these are the terms and conditions that apply to all non-contracted purchases made by the university via our purchase order process.
 If you are applying for or are invited to be contracted on a consultancy basis, you will probably be presented with our standard consultancy services contract.